fractalide/fractalide/nodes/README.md

 Functions in a programming language should be placed in a content addressable store, this is the horizontal plane.
 The vertical plane should be constructed using unique addresses into this content addressable store, critically each address should solve a single problem, and may do so by referencing multiple other unique addresses in the content addressable store.
 Users must not have knowledge of these unique addresses but a translation process should occur from a human readable name to a universally unique address.
 Read [more](http://erlang.org/pipermail/erlang-questions/2011-May/058768.html) about the problem.

+Nix gives us the content addressable store which allows for `reproducibility`, and these `agents` give us `reusablility`.
+The combination is particularly potent form of programming.

-Once you have the above, you have truly reusable functions.
+Once you have the above, you have truly reusable and reproducible functions.
 Fractalide nodes are just this, and it makes the below so much easier to achieve:

 ```
 * Open source collaboration
 * Open peer review of nodes